achavacloud/terraform-azure-name-generator/README.md

 Notes

-	•	The module includes a null_resource with a local-exec provisioner to warn if the constructed name exceeds 80 characters, ensuring compliance with Azure’s naming restrictions.
+	•The module includes a null_resource with a local-exec provisioner to warn if the constructed name exceeds 80 characters, ensuring compliance with Azure’s naming restrictions.
-	•	A random_id resource is available to generate a unique identifier if a suffix is not provided, ensuring uniqueness in resource names.
+	•A random_id resource is available to generate a unique identifier if a suffix is not provided, ensuring uniqueness in resource names.

 This module is designed to be used as part of a larger Terraform infrastructure configuration, where consistent resource naming is crucial for management, monitoring, and operational efficiency.